fioprotocol/fio-devhub/_docs/general-functions/transactions.md

 ### Creating a prepared transaction

 The FIO SDK offers some helper functions for integrators who wish to separate the creation of the transaction from the sending of the transaction.
-This is helpful if you want to have the ability to inspect the transaction prior to submitting and if you want to have the ability to re-submit the same transaction in cases where the initial transaction send fails.
+This is helpful if you want to have the ability to inspect the transaction prior to submitting it or if you want to have the ability to re-submit the same transaction in cases where the initial transaction send fails.

-In the Typescript SDK, when preparing a transaction, setting `setSignedTrxReturnOption` to `true` will cause calls to the `genericaAction` action method to return a prepared transaction without submitting it to the chain.
+In the Typescript SDK, when preparing a transaction, setting `setSignedTrxReturnOption` to `true` will cause calls to the `genericAction` action method to return a prepared transaction without submitting it to the chain.
 Once the prepared transaction has been captured, it can then be sent to the chain using `executePreparedTrx`.

 The following is an example using `setSignedTrxReturnOption` and `executePreparedTrx` to create and send a prepared transaction.
 The full working example can be found in the [fiosdk_typescript-examples repo](https://github.com/fioprotocol/fiosdk_typescript-examples/blob/main/fiosdk.prepared-txn.js){:target="_blank"}.